 Jeannette Rivera (Chicopee) Our Revolution Chicopee

 Has been active in community work since her teens.
 She was VP for the Youth of Westfield Spanish American Association (Y.O.W!) program, YMCA Leaders program, helped to prepare first generation and academically at risk high school students for college through Holyoke Community Colleges Upward Bounds program.
 She attended UMASS Amherst with a focus on Anthropology, Gender and Indigenous studies.
 She participated in ALANA Affairs, a multicultural and educational support agency, which served the needs of African, Latinx, Asian/ Pacific Islander, and Native American students.
 Bernie Sanders reignited her hope for a just political system and after protesting the DNC in Philly, she has campaigned, raised funds, canvassed and phone banked for progressive candidates.
 She followed her new political passions and joined ORMA, aspiring to create a political system that enhances the voices of the marginalized, raises political consciousness and promotes a progressive agenda.

 Committees: Served as an unaffiliated member on the Transition Team and the TT Structure committee.
 Served on ORMA’s Elections Implementation Committee after our Ratification Congress.
-Currently serves on the Inclusion committee and is an Interim Co-Chair of the RC
+Currently serves on the Inclusion and FAST committees.

 Passionate Issue: Racial Justice and Women’s Rights